mikihau/reading-notes/designing-data-intensive-applications.md

           - option 1: send write to all nodes in all dcs, read usually wait for the local nodes because they're fast
           - option 2: send read and write locally, and cross-dc replication happens async like multi-leader model
      - limitations for quorum consistency even when w + r > n
-          - if sloppy quorum, then reads are no longer guaranteed to overlap with writes (because writes have temporarily moved to other nodes)
+          - if using sloppy quorum, then reads are no longer guaranteed to overlap with writes (because writes have temporarily moved to other nodes)
-               - sloppy quorum: a tradeoff between read and write -- this tolerates better on writes
+               - sloppy quorum: when number of nodes >> n (maybe the db is partitioned) and network partitition happens, the db still accepts writes from clients cut off from the usual n nodes, and store data temporarily on a different set of nodes
                - hinted handoff: write the value back to the original nodes when they're back
           - concurrent writes cause conflicts -- has to merge values, since timestamped LWW suffers from clock skew
           - for concurrent write and read, values returned to read is undetermined